zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 * pubkey who initially owns all the value.
 * amount of money for the lottery prize.
 * expiration date for when it it becomes possible to make sortition-claim-txs for this sortition chain.
+* pubkey of who will be the validator for the new sortition chain.

 2) sortition claim